-How you can Avoid Misunderstandings
+How You Can Avoid Misunderstandings

-- Find out what "maintain contact with your DCS specialist" means from your DCS specialist.
-Ask things such as: how often, what type, and what content they are looking for. - If possible, communicate using email.
-This will give you a written record of communication. - Ask your DCS specialist how soon you can expect them to return your call or email. - Document any contact.
-If possible, have a case notebook.
-Keep a written record of every meeting, phone call, and activity you participate in for your case plan. - When calling to check in, say so in your message ex.
-"This is Mrs. Smith, just calling to check in, everything is going well, no need for a call back". - If you do need something, make your request as detailed as possible and ask for a call or email back. - Helpful tip: Do not leave voicemails, write texts, or send emails if you are feeling angry or frustrated.
-Try to wait until you are calm and carefully consider what you want to say.
+- Find out what "maintain contact with your DCS specialist" means from YOUR DCS specialist.
+Ask-how often, what type, and what content they are looking for - If possible, communicate using email - Ask your DCS specialist for how long you can expect them to return your call or email - Document any contact -if possible, have a case notebook.
+Keep a written record of every meeting, phone call, and activity you participate in for your case plan

+- When calling to check in, say so in your message-ex.
+"This is Mrs. Smith, just calling to check in, everything is going well, no need for a call back" - If you do need something, make your request as detailed as possible and ask for a call or email back - Helpful tip: Do not leave voicemails, write texts, or send emails if you are feeling angry or frustrated.
+Try to wait until you are calm, and carefully consider what you want to say